This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Try to urinate before you catheterize yourself.

-- Gather all the items you will need: Ask your caregiver where to get the supplies to catheterize yourself.
+- Gather all the items you will need: Ask your healthcare provider where to get the supplies to catheterize yourself.

 - A clean catheter